-A recent Levin Group study showed that nearly two-thirds (64.4%) of respondents reported production increases, yet stress has also increased to a record level, with more than 38% of doctors reporting high or extremely high levels of stress.
-The growth indicates that your fellow practice owners are upgrading their systems and making other positive changes while the amount of reported stress reflects the pressure they're under to make up lost ground.
+A recent study by the Levin Group Data Center shows that nearly two-thirds (64.4%) of respondents reported production increases, yet stress also has increased to a record level, with more than 38% of doctors reporting high or extremely high stress.
+The growth indicates that your fellow practice owners are upgrading their systems and making other positive changes, while the amount of reported stress reflects the pressure they're under to make up lost ground.

-Keep up with the Dr. Joneses.
-How does your practice compare with the survey results?
-Has your practice experienced a production increase in the last 12 months?
+Do keep up with the Dr. Joneses.
+How does your practice compare with the results shown in this survey?
+Has your practice also experienced a production increase in the last 12 months?
 The only way to know is to track your production daily, weekly, monthly, and annually.
 That's also the best method for determining whether the changes you're implementing are making a positive difference.

 The comments and observations expressed herein do not necessarily reflect the opinions of DrBicuspid.com, nor should they be construed as an endorsement or admonishment of any particular idea, vendor, or organization.